 The cigar looks good.
 A nice dark, leathery-looking wrapper.
 The construction feels good.
 The ring is recognizable Fratello, yet with a colorful back that is clearly inspired by the harlequins from the Italian theatre.
 Without knowledge of the name and the harlequin history, the ring may seem a little childish though.
 But if you are in the know, it makes sense.
 The aroma isn’t too strong, and the cigar has the smell of old leather.

 The cold draw is good.
 The cigar gives a mixture of leather, spice and raw tobacco in the cold draw.
 Immediately after lighting, there is marzipan with coffee and leather.
 Then the flavors change to cinnamon toast with leather and pepper.
 Coffee appears too, with more pepper and fruity acidity.
 The flavors continue to develop.
 Wood and leather show up while toast, pepper, sweetness, and coffee remain.
 The mouthfeel is a bit buttery.
 Halfway the cigar is sweet and bitter, with old leather, charred wood, and caramel.
 The final third starts with wood, leather, and the pleasant bitterness of very dark chocolate.
 Then there are spices as well, the flavors pick up.
 The pepper is present yet not overpowering.

 The draw is good.
 The ash is salt and pepper colored, and quite firm.
 The burn had to be corrected once.
 The smoke is decent in volume and thickness.
 The cigar is medium-full bodied and flavored.
 The smoke time is three hours.

 Would I buy this cigar again?
-I liked the lancero better.
+For the price, yeah maybe.